Award winning Bar Manager Boris Ivan explores how the Japanese bar tending scene is shaping the global industry.

 I’ve always enjoyed visiting bars of differing character around the world, standing behind the bar counter and experiencing their various styles of the drinks.

-Since I first stepped behind a bar I have watched how fashions have changed and have sought to understand new trends so I can can give my guests the best experiences.
+Since I first stepped behind a bar I have watched how fashions have changed and have sought to understand new trends so I can give my guests the best experiences.

-For the last few years one of the biggest inlfuences has been Japanese bartending.
+For the last few years one of the biggest influences has been Japanese bartending.
 An amazing attention to detail, sophisticated bar tools and shaking techniques are what we usually associate with the Japanese art of serving drinks.